SergioCoboLopez/ELN_Sergio/docs/december/index.md

 of the presentation and prepared a first draft of the protocol.
 I will take a look at it by the end of the week.
 I did a couple of lessons of GoldSim courses.
+Tomorrow: take a look at figure for paper, read abstract of paper for Journal Club, talk to Lucas, do a couple of lessons of GoldSim.
+If there is time, look at draft for conference.

 ## November 29
 Talk to Lucas about presentation for Monday